royepi/HexFlow-UCTV/README.md

 <p>⚫Setting to let you use the touchscreen to touch the "X Launch" on the bottom right of the screen to launch a game starting 1 second after you start HexLauncher Custom. (low priority).
 Any other touch features probably won't be added because when the screen gets wet it touches random places for you and also because I'm a lazy.</p>
 <p>⚫Cover downloads for homebrew, ex: CoolFiverIsABabe's homebrew cover archive.
 They might have to override to Vita if a cover is found, in order to look right.</p>
 <p>⚫The ability to quickly add an app to "Custom" (through triangle menu?).
 High priority if "rolling refresh" is added.</p>
-<p>❌video/media category.
-Seems like an over-reach, just use MVPlayer.</p>
+<p>❌video/media category and remote play category.
+Reason: seems like an over-reach, just use MVPlayer for media and use Moonlight(Vita)+RetroArch(PC) for browsing your remote games.</p>
+<p>❌Option to sort games by "most played" (note: different than recently played).
+Seems like an over-reach, just use custom category. </p>
 <p>❌uninstalling or otherwise altering any games (such as in OneMenu).
 It might mess up someone's Vita.</p>
 <p>Releases page: https://github.com/BlackSheepBoy69/HexFlow-Launcher-Unofficial-Custom/releases</p>